 Collin might do well to remember that this God he brands on his body has been rejected so many times, I would not be surprised to hear that Dr. Phil has been called in for an intervention.
 Jesus was done in by sinful prejudice in the name of freeing us all from slavery to sin, and to this day his name is repeated affectionately and consistently after hammers hit fingers and cars pull out in front of us.
 Church committees have wolves in sheep’s clothing, and the wheat is still mixed in with the tares.
 Pulpits prop up too many pretenders and the Pharisees refuse to go away, even today.

 For all this, I suppose we all should just stay seated, blame Jesus and quit going to church?

 So that’s where all the people went…

-As a sad commentary to humanity, we will also always have prejudice and hatred among us, because it is in the heart of unregenerate mankind to do and to be so.
+As a sad commentary to humanity, along with poverty, we will also always have prejudice and hatred among us, because it is in the heart of unregenerate mankind to do and to be so.